lsheasel/lsheasel/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I mainly code using JetBrains IDEs
+- 🔭 I mainly code using Visual Studio Code
 - 😊 I'm currently looking for new projects
 - ⚡ Fun fact: I've actually been programming for a long time, but only recently started taking it seriously